Saturday, August 20, 2016

 Shoot, jump, bag & grab!

-There are four massive worlds to explore (Sand Land, Wet World, Plastic Place, Future Zone) and each offers eight levels.
+There are four worlds to explore (Sand Land, Wet World, Plastic Place, Future Zone), and each offers eight levels.
 Things begin relatively easily before lots of crafty tricks and traps are introduced.
-This difficulty is staggered gradually through the levels so helps to keep things interesting - without being too tough to play properly
+This difficulty is staggered gradually, which helps to keep things interesting - without being too tough to play properly

-This mild learning curve is nothing much for the easier levels.
-It's very easy to pick up and play, so you're instantly leaping your way through in no time.
-Make sure you collect all the power-ups which will aid your progress.
-Just watch out for anything that looks oddly cute - it's not really.
-It's very nasty so shoot it and then bag it.
+This mild learning curve is nothing much on the easier levels.
+It's easy to pick up and play, so you're instantly leaping your way through.
+Make sure you collect all the power-ups, which will aid your progress.
+Just watch out for anything that looks oddly cute.
+It's not, it's nasty - so shoot and then bag it.
 Great stuff!!

-However, the later levels are challenging and I really mean really formidable!!
+However, the later levels are challenging, and I really mean formidable!!
 Those cute critters are actually deceivingly mean and seem to know just when to strike with a perfectly well-timed shot.
-Also, the level layout increases with the usual moving tiles and others might dissolve or randomly disappear.
-Infuriatingly difficult which can be a shame sometimes as these later levels are impossible for a guy like me to complete.... lol... not without a cheat enabled!!
+Also, the level layout adds the usual moving tiles, and others might dissolve or randomly disappear.
+Infuriatingly difficult, which can be a shame sometimes, as the levels are impossible for me to complete (without a trainer!!).

 Wanna see another multi-coloured screenshot?
 I know you do...

-Things are now starting to get serious with cunning-level designs for a tough challenge!
+Things are now starting to get serious with cunning-level designs!

 Aesthetics

 This is literally one of the most stunning 16-bit games I have ever seen.
-This quality is thanks to John Dale and Leigh Christian who have created a game with bright, radiant visuals and so many comical characters.
-Nothing has been sacrificed and you will see your Atari ST looking this good AND that includes ultra-smooth scrolling.
+This quality is thanks to John Dale and Leigh Christian, who made everything bright and radiant with many comical characters.
+Nothing has been sacrificed, which includes your fluent movements and ultra-smooth scrolling.
 Wonderful stuff!!

 Sound effects are excellent and best experienced when using an Atari STe.
-Yes, I said STe but that doesn't mean the ST is lacking.
+Yes, I said STe, but that doesn't mean the ST is lacking.
 Not one bit.
-Accompanying music is perfect with a fun-themed high-quality tune, that remains in your head - all day.
+Accompanying music is perfect with a high-quality tune that remains in your head all day.
 Yes, Magic Boy is most definitely one of the sexiest Atari ST games I have ever played.

 Why couldn't every game have this much love put into it?
 Let's view another screenshot...

-Future Zone has some incredible levels to hop through as does the quirky Plastic Place.
+Future Zone has incredible levels to hop through, as does the quirky Plastic Place.

 The CryptO'pinion?

-You won't be shocked to hear that this is one seriously addictive platformer and I loved it.
-Yup, it's almost perfect and a genuine pleasure to play because it's so much fun and I really cannot think of something negative to say.
-Okay, okay, that difficulty in later levels is really tough but something weirdly reminiscent of games from the era.
+You won't be shocked to hear that this is one seriously addictive platformer.
+Yup, it's near perfect and a genuine pleasure to play because it's so much fun, and I really cannot think of anything negative to say.
+Okay, okay, that difficulty in later levels is really tough, but something weirdly reminiscent of games from the era.

-The perfect game?
-Well, the controls, game mechanics, visuals, and audio are...
-Look, it's a showcase product but also loads of fun and a thrill to play.
+The controls, game mechanics, visuals, and audio are stunning and make this game a showcase, but one that is also loads of fun and a thrill to play.
 Doesn't this prove what the Atari ST/e is capable of when in the hands of talented people?
-So stop what you're doing and load it up - right now - because it's one of the best 16-bit platformers ever released.
+This is one of the best 16-bit platformers ever released.

 Sand Land......(part 1) = S + 1